joelbarker2011/echosign/README.md

 ## Documentation

-The bulk of the API is on the [Echochamber::Client class](http://rdoc.info/github/kayagoban/echochamber/frames/Echochamber/Client)
+The bulk of the API is on the [Echosign::Client class](http://rdoc.info/github/kayagoban/echochamber/frames/Echosign/Client)

-You can read Echochamber's full [API Documentation](http://rdoc.info/github/kayagoban/echochamber/frames)
+You can read Echosign's full [API Documentation](http://rdoc.info/github/kayagoban/echochamber/frames)

 It also wouldn't hurt to read Adobe's [Echosign API documentation](https://secure.echosign.com/public/docs/restapi/v2)